picocomputer/picocomputer.github.io/_sources/vga.rst.txt

     - Name
     - Description
   * - $0:00
-    - VSYNC
-    - Select which scanline number increments the frame counter and fires the optional IRQ.
-  * - $0:01
     - CANVAS
     - Select a graphics canvas.
-This clears $0:03-$0:FF and all scanline programming.
+This clears $0:02-$0:FF and all scanline programming.
 The 80 column console canvas is used as a failsafe and therefore not scanline programmable.
         * 0 - 80 column console.
 (4:3 or 5:4)
         * 1 - 320x240 (4:3)
         * 2 - 320x180 (16:9)
         * 3 - 640x480 (4:3)
         * 4 - 640x360 (16:9)
-  * - $0:02
+  * - $0:01
     - MODE
-    - Program a mode into a plane of scanlines. $0:03-$0:FF cleared after programming.
+    - Program a mode into a plane of scanlines. $0:02-$0:FF cleared after programming.
         * 0 - Console
         * 1 - Character
         * 2 - Tile
         * 3 - Bitmap
         * 4 - Sprite
         * 5 - Affine Sprite
-  * - $0:03
+  * - $0:02
     - PLANE
     - 0-3 to select which fill plane of scanlines to program.
-  * - $0:04
+  * - $0:03
     - SLBEGIN
     - First scanline to program.
 SLBEGIN \<= n \< SLEND
-  * - $0:05
+  * - $0:04
     - SLEND
     - End of scanlines to program.
 0 means use max y resolution (180-480).